MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md

 ms.custom:
 - Audio Conferencing
-description: 'Informieren Sie sich über das Testen oder erwerben von Lizenzen für Audiokonferenz (PSTN-Konferenz) für Office 365 zum Einrichten von Telefonkonferenzen, in die Personen sich einwählen können. ' ms.openlocfilehash: d5afdc88b4d3c891b66ef3d4fce3860a648db488 ms.sourcegitcommit: ea54990240fcdde1fb061489468aadd02fb4afc7 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/22/2020 ms.locfileid: "43776770"
+description: 'Informieren Sie sich über das Testen oder erwerben von Lizenzen für Audiokonferenz (PSTN-Konferenz) für Office 365 zum Einrichten von Telefonkonferenzen, in die Personen sich einwählen können. ' ms.openlocfilehash: 149f72bbd5924c17ba8566875be5a54009cfb1d1 ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 05/08/2020 ms.locfileid: "44163884"
 ---
 # <a name="try-or-purchase-audio-conferencing-in-microsoft-365-or-office-365-for-skype-for-business-online"></a>Testen oder kaufen von Audiokonferenzen in Microsoft 365 oder Office 365 für Skype for Business Online

 > [!Note]
-> Informationen zu Audiokonferenzen in Microsoft-Teams finden Sie unter [Testen oder erwerben Audiokonferenzen in Office 365 für Skype für Microsoft-Teams](/MicrosoftTeams/try-or-purchase-audio-conferencing-in-office-365-for-teams).
+> Informationen zu Audiokonferenzen in Microsoft Teams finden Sie unter [Testen oder kaufen von Audiokonferenzen in Microsoft 365 oder Office 365 für Skype für Microsoft Teams](/MicrosoftTeams/try-or-purchase-audio-conferencing-in-office-365-for-teams).

 Sometimes people in your organization will need to use a phone to call in to a meeting.
 Skype for Business includes the Audio Conferencing feature for just this situation!
 People can call into Skype for Business meetings using a phone, instead of using the Skype for Business app on a mobile device or PC.